JWCook/save-scummer/README.md

 # Features
 * Just provide a save directory (or glob pattern) to configure a new game
-* Easily make snapshots, and restore them by most recent (default), time expressions (like '1:30' for 'around an hour and a half ago'), or choose from a list
+* Easily make backups, and restore them by most recent (default), time expressions (like '1:30' for 'around an hour and a half ago'), or choose from a list
 * Tab autocompletion